staticjinja/staticjinja/docs/user/advanced.rst

 -----------------

 Sometimes you'll find yourself needing to change how a template is compiled.
-For instance, you might want to integrate Markdown in a way that doesn't require you putting jinja syntax in the source.
+For instance, you might want to compile files with a ``.md`` extension as Markdown, without needing to put jinja syntax in your Markdown files.

-To do this, just write a handler by registering a regex and a compilation function (a "rule").
+To do this, just write a handler by registering a regex for the files you want to handle, and a compilation function (a "rule").

 .. code-block:: python